tategakibunko/SemanticNovel/README.md

 }
 ```

-## External Data Schema
+## External data schema

 External data is stored as `data.json` in [TypeNovel](https://github.com/tategakibunko/TypeNovel).

-Usually, this data is extra resource used by reader app of TypeNovel.
+Usually, this data is used by reader app of TypeNovel.

 ### Title